judit-saez/Machine-Learning-Ising/README.md

   * Ising-nnn-MC_simulation.py
   * Neural-network.py

-I used the first one to obtain the final states for a different temperatures in 20x20 Ising system through Metropolis-Hastings algorithm.
+I used the first one to obtain the equilibrium states for a different temperatures in 20x20 Ising system through Metropolis-Hastings algorithm.

 The second one uses the same algorithm but the system has next-to-nearest neighbor interactions instead of nearest neighbor.